Postman Learn how to Improve Your API Testing Skills

 Postman transforms API testing from manual clicking to automated verification.
 Start by writing tests for critical endpoints.
 Progress to environment-driven setups that work across dev/staging/production.
 Integrate with CI/CD via Newman so tests run on every commit.

 As you grow, consider contract testing to catch breaking changes and mock servers to unblock parallel development.
-And remember: Postman is one tool.
-Bruno, Hoppscotch, and others each have their strengths.
-Choose based on your team's workflow, not religious attachment to any single platform.
+And remember: Postman is one tool among several strong options.
+Postman's Free plan is now limited to a single user as of March 2026 — small teams that previously relied on free collaboration may want to weigh the Solo and Team tiers against open-source alternatives like Bruno or self-hosted Hoppscotch.
+Choose based on your team's workflow, storage requirements, and budget — not religious attachment to any single platform.